fbreitwieser/bamcov/README.md

 ./bamcov -w0 -mr NW_002477246.1:100 test.bam
 ```

 For high-res mode with 80 steps on the histogram y-axis instead of 20, use the flags `-mU`.
 To see if your terminal/font support it check with `./bamcov -v`.
+If the output looks fine without empty blocks, you are good to go to user the `-U` flag.

 Author: Florian P Breitwieser, based on code of `samtools depth` by Heng Li and samtools contributors.